dayseanm04/network/CCNA/VLSM-Subnetting-Lab/pkt-files/README.md

 - **VLSM-Subnetting-Lab-Blank.pkt** – A blank Packet Tracer file to perform the lab exercises yourself ✏️
-- **VLSM-Subnetting-Lab-Completed.pkt** – Completed Packet Tracer file with all configurations applied✅
+- **VLSM-Subnetting-Lab-Completed.pkt** – Completed Packet Tracer file with all configurations applied.
+(Use it for verification) ✅